2021-03-01

 Internal Mutability

-Since mutating through an immutably borrowed reference &t
+Since mutating through an immutably borrowed reference imm t is otherwise impossible,

-Ante provides several types for “internal mutability.”
-RefCell t
+Ante provides several types for internal mutability.
+RefCell t will be

 a familiar sight to those used to Rust, but using this type entails runtime

-checking to uphold the properties of an owned reference (either a mutable reference
+checking to uphold the properties of the imm/uniq references (either a mutable reference

 can be made or multiple immutable references, but never both at once).